sudoswap/sudoswap-sdk/README.md

 Uses the [sudoswap Defined API](https://docs.defined.fi/reference/sudoswap-quickstart) to get bid/asks for any NFT.

 The Defined API free tier allows for 50k requests a month.
-The lib can also be easily forked to support additional data sources (e.g. The Graph, direct on-chain values, etc.)
+The lib can also be forked to support additional data sources (e.g. The Graph, direct on-chain values, etc.)

 ## Install